Student loans help pay for your college expenses, including tuition, room and board, fees, and other education-related expenses.

 You can apply for private student loans through a bank that offers loans or an online student loan lender.
 There are a wide range of online lenders to choose from, and they typically offer the best rates (but only if you have great credit).

-Applying for private student loans online requires applying, as well as any supporting documentation required.
-This may include financial and tax documents but usually does not require a list of your savings accounts, investment accounts, or business assets.
+You'll need to provide financial and tax documents, but usually not a list of your savings accounts, investment accounts, or business assets.

 A private lender may offer a “pre-qualification” tool that does a “soft” credit check first and will show you potential rates and loan terms before you have to complete a full application.